7-day support: 8 AM - 5PM ET

-I want to share a story that a customer emailed us quite unsolicited late last year (2014) about her experience with a cell phone signal booster.
+I want to share a story, really a cell phone booster review, that a customer emailed us quite unsolicited late last year (2014) about her experience.
 Beyond being a good story, it’s interesting in a good news / bad news kinda way.

 The bad news: poor cell reception issues happen virtually everywhere.

 The good news: there are solutions out there, like the cell phone booster our customer found, so nobody has to put up with bad cell reception.

 Allene Blaker and her husband Clay Blaker are expats who left Texas for Panama more than a decade ago.
 Below is her story and cell phone booster review about phone reception in Isla Colon, Panama, where they live.